Genivia/ugrep/README.md

            ine the working directory.
 Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
-Matching a newline character `\n' is not possible unless one or more of  the  options  -c, -L,  -l,  -N,  -o, or -q are used (in any combination, but not combined with option -v) to allow a pattern match to span multiple lines.
+Pattern `\n'  matches a  newline and multiple lines may be matched, unless one or more of the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS
            The ugrep utility exits with one of the following values: